 - Practical guidance on setting a packaging target

-To avoid double counting, your company can select either a recyclable or recycled content goal to count towards Project Gigaton.
+To avoid double counting, your company can submit either recyclable or recycled content greenhouse gas reductions toward Project Gigaton.
 In general, we encourage companies to work on both increasing the recyclable and recycled content in packaging.